 In the wild, bodies of water have currents that bring oxygen into the water.
 You need a way to create the same type of movement in your aquarium.
 As your fish take in oxygen from the water, they release carbon dioxide.
 A fish tank air pump creates bubbles that remove undesirable gases from the water.
 Wands and air stones create streams of bubbles that make your aquarium look pretty, too.
 As the bubbles break on the surface, the water absorbs oxygen from the environment.
 Horizontal tanks that allow for greater surface area make it possible for the water to absorb more oxygen.
 However, it’s worth noting that tall, narrow tanks often don’t provide enough surface area to support many fish.

 The filter in your tank can also help with aeration.
 As it agitates the water, the surface of the tank is disturbed enough to absorb oxygen from the air.
-Filters also cycle the water from the bottom of the tank to the top, where it can absorb oxygen.
-Filters can create dead spots in the tank as well, and some people prefer to combine filters with power heads to avoid this problem.
+Filters also cycle the water from the bottom of the tank to the top, where it can absorb oxygen, but filters can create dead spots in the tank as well, and some people prefer to combine filters with power heads to avoid this problem.

 Your Beautiful Aquarium